Somogy/sbrgames/README.md

 -LumberjacksArena - Scripts: All scripts created for this game

+-Space Escape - Ludum Dare 44 - Scripts: All scripts created for this game of my participation in Ludum Dare 44

 -ControllableMechanicalElevator.cs: Is a script for an elevator in one of my games

 -FadeScreen.cs: Fade the screen game to black or from black in scenes transitions